nathancrank/ishango/readme.md

 ## Comments and Contributions
 I welcome all the help I can get here.
 I am far from a mathematician.
 I took Algebra I & II twice each, and certainly not because I was just so gosh-darn good at it.
 Before making this I was not entirely clear on what a logarithm was.
 Turns out it's useful in all sorts of ways :)

 If you find spots where my mathematical prowess has failed, please tell me in the GitHub issues section.
-If you wish to contribute code or refactored code, please do so via a pull request.
+If you wish to contribute or refactor code, please do so via a pull request.
 Please make sure to update the test and readme as needed.